prettygirlscode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 while (expression)
 statement;
 ```
-Here like the if and if-else statements, expression is the condition of the while statement.
+Here, like in the if and if-else statements, expression is the condition of the while statement.
 This expression is evaluated first.
 If the expression evaluates to a nonzero value, then statement is executed.
 After that, expression is evaluated again until it evaluates to a zero value (logically false).
 if the expression still evaluates to a nonzero value.